asciidoctor/kramdown-asciidoc/spec/scenarios/codespan/literal.md

 Use `(start...end)` to create a sequence that ranges from `start--end`, but excludes the last element.

+Use the `--verbose` option to see more output.

 Use an `<!-- XML comment -->` to disable or hide markup.

 In AsciiDoc, `{name}` is the syntax for an attribute reference.